 We used Ride Costa Rica as airport pick up, and when traveling from city to city.
 We booked this transportation in advance.
 It was reasonably priced and we were able to choose from a list of pick-up and drop-off spots on the day and time of our liking.
 Of course public transportation would have been our cheapest option, but we wanted something convenient and stress-free.
 The staff was very helpful and I would highly recommend this service.
 There are several tourist shuttle services like this available.

 La Fortuna was a fairly small town and we were able to get around well enough by walking.

 Where We Stayed

-We found Airbnb to be extremely helpful with this being an international trip, because we were able to talk to our host beforehand.
+We found Airbnb to be extremely helpful because we were able to talk to our hosts beforehand.
 Before we booked a reservation anywhere, we messaged a few different hosts and asked them questions about the area we wanted to stay in.
 We ended up booking where we thought would be the best fit for us.

 Our Apartment in La Fortuna

 The shuttle we booked dropped us off right at the property’s main office where we met our Airbnb host.
 We didn’t realize that it was going to be this easy to find our Airbnb when we booked the shuttle, but our driver knew exactly where we needed to go once we arrived in La Fortuna.

 Our Airbnb host gave us a map of the town, booked a hike for us for the following day, and showed us to our apartment.
 It was a small, studio-style space with brightly colored orange and green walls.
 There was a bathroom and shower, bed, and kitchen area complete with a table and mini fridge.
 There was no air conditioning, but we had electricity and a small fan.

 What To Pack